0ffmac/0ffmac.github.io/README.md

   :zap: About me!

-🔬 IT Computer Systems Admin and I am currently reloading to new technologies 💻!!
+🔬 IT Computer Systems Admin and I finally got the time to do some writing 💻!!

-    🦾 I love Climging and Surfing!
+    🧗 I love Climging 🏄‍♂️ I love Surfing and love nature 🤓 Have we ever stop learning?
-    🤓 I’m currently learning everything
-    👾 I am very curious and that is why studying ASM, Python, an anything that teachme good lessons 🗒 I am currently very interested in Pentesting
+    👾 I am very curious and that is why studying ASM, Python, an anything that teach me good lessons 🗒 I am currently very interested in Pentesting